HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 [2019-10-23][Active] https://github.com/mvdnes/zip-rs - Zip implementation in Rust.
 [2019-10-23][Active] https://github.com/ron-rs/ron - RON is a simple readable data serialization format that looks similar to Rust syntax.
 It's designed to support all of Serde's data model(https://serde.rs/data-model.html), so structs, enums, tuples, arrays, generic maps, and primitive values.
 [2019-10-28][Active] https://github.com/servo/bincode - A binary encoder / decoder implementation in Rust.
 A compact encoder / decoder pair that uses a binary zero-fluff encoding scheme.
 The size of the encoded object will be the same or smaller than the size that the object takes up in memory in a running Rust program.
 In addition to exposing two simple functions (one that encodes to Vec<u8>, and one that decodes from &[u8]), binary-encode exposes a Reader/Writer API that makes it work perfectly with other stream-based APIs such as Rust files, network streams, and the flate2-rs compression library.
+[2019-10-29][Active] https://github.com/pikkr/pikkr -  JSON parser which picks up values directly without performing tokenization in Rust.
+This JSON parser is implemented based on Y. Li, N. R. Katsipoulakis, B. Chandramouli, J. Goldstein, and D. Kossmann.
+Mison: a fast JSON parser for data analytics.
+In VLDB, 2017(http://www.vldb.org/pvldb/vol10/p1118-li.pdf).
+[2019-10-29][Active] https://github.com/orium/rpds - Rust Persistent Data Structures.
+Rust Persistent Data Structures provides fully persistent data structures(https://en.wikipedia.org/wiki/Persistent_data_structure) with structural sharing.
+This crate offers the following data structures: List; Vector; Stack; Queue; HashTrieMap; HashTrieSet; RedBlackTreeMap; RedBlackTreeSet.
+[2019-10-29][Active] https://github.com/capnproto/capnproto-rust - Cap'n Proto is a type system for distributed systems.
+You can then use the capnp tool to generate code in a variety of programming languages.
+The generated code lets you produce and consume values of the types you've defined in your schema.
+Values are encoded in a format(https://capnproto.org/encoding.html) that is suitable not only for transmission over a network and persistence to disk, but also for zero-copy in-memory traversal.
+That is, you can completely skip serialization and deserialization!
+It's in this sense that Cap'n Proto is "infinity times faster" than alternatives like Protocol Buffers.

 ### Crypto
 [2019-10-18][Active] https://github.com/sfackler/rust-openssl - OpenSSL bindings for Rust.